andredms/mock-stock/README.md

 #### Invest
 ```$i <company-acronym> <amount>```

 Allows the user to invest into a company.
-If you've already invested in a company, you must sell all your shares in it before buying extra of them (eventually will be able to invest new amounts into the same company).
+If you've already invested in a company, you must sell all your shares in it before buying extra (eventually will be able to invest new amounts into the same company).

 #### Sell
 ```$s <company-name>```